arsonistgopher/junos-jet-demo-apps/management_op_cmd/README.md

 ## OpCmd Tester App

-This simple application tests the Junos OpenConfig OpCommand JET API.
+This simple application tests the Junos JET OpCommand gRPC API.
 In super simple terms, the script consumes the JET IDL (`.proto`) and calls the `ExecuteOpCommand` service via gRPC.

 The application itself is available in three forms pre-compiled and ready to use.
 This is handy if you're not familiar with the build process for `.proto` based applications.
 Read more on this [here](https://github.com/DavidJohnGee/go-jet-demo-app) if you want to build this from source!